lauslim12/provisions/README.md

 make update-npm
 ```

-Updates have to be done inside the `provisions` folder.

 ## Manual Configurations

 After you have configured everything in your system, it's time to do some manual works.
 Make sure you are in `~/Projects/provisions` folder in case you want to run `sh` or `make` commands.

 Configure MacOS:

-- Run `sh dotfiles/macos.sh` to set up sensible, customized defaults.
 - Finder -> Preferences -> Show Home Folder in Sidebar & Show Mac.
 - Allow 'night mode' to change the color of the screen to a warmer one during sunset to sunrise.
 - Tidy up dock and desktop icons.